bangunx/ghup/GITHUB_ACTIONS.md

 # 🚀 GitHub Actions & Release Workflow

-This document explains how to use the automated GitHub Actions workflows for building and releasing GhSwitch.
+This document explains how to use the automated GitHub Actions workflows for building and releasing GhUp.

 ## 📋 Available Workflows